cj-mills/christianjmills/_posts/2022-3-14-Notes-on-Fastai-Book-03.md

 - Whoever ends up developing and using the system that implements your model will not be well-placed to understand the decisions you made when training the model
 - Data scientists need to be part of a tightly integrated, cross-disciplinary team
 - Researchers need to work closely with the kinds of people who will end up using their research.
-- Ideally, domain experts should learn enought to be able to train and debug some models themselves
+- Ideally, domain experts should learn enough to be able to train and debug some models themselves